Crocodile Rock: Live performances

 John has played the song numerous times live in concert from 1972 to 1984, and then again from 1998 to present (excluding the ballad version performed from 1993 to 1994, that he performed at the Greek Theater with Ray Cooper in September 1994).
 Live versions released include an audio version from 1974 on the Here and There original LP and 1995 CD reissue, and a video concert version on the Elton 60 – Live at Madison Square Garden DVD release.
 When John presented The Muppet Show in 1978, he performed the song alongside crocodile puppets singing the backing vocals.

 In 2021, John revealed that "Crocodile Rock" was "written as a kind of joke" and that he does not enjoy playing the song any more.
-He has continued singing it in concert because fans enjoy it, but has vowed never to play it again once his Farewell Yellow Brick Road tour has ended.
+He has continued singing it in concert because fans enjoy it, but vowed never to play it again once his Farewell Yellow Brick Road tour ended.